xmtp/xmtp-dot-org/docs/dev-concepts/start-building.md

 ### Architecture

-Architect your app to use a local storage mechanism, such as app storage or a local database, to serve as the primary source of truth for message data.
+Architect your app to use a local storage mechanism, such as persistent app storage or a local database, to serve as the primary source of truth for message data.

 Build your app to: